Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Per usual, live chat and email are the go-to options for support.
 But there’s more to choose from, and mentioning the differences is important.

-IPVanish shines bright, offering phone support, but Surfshark stands tall with its searchable knowledge base and constantly updated video guides.
+IPVanish shines bright, offering phone support, but Surfshark stands tall with its constantly updated video guides.

 Customer support channels